Living with a Heart

 I looked up into her face while responding, “No, thank you.”
 This is when I saw that she had some kind of palsy.
 Half of her face sagged a bit, not unlike a stroke victim.
 But even with this, I saw that she was crestfallen at my response.
 She was disappointed and her face registered rejection.
 I wasn’t rejecting her, but she obviously lived with much rejection and I was just another person to reject her.

 This crushed my heart.
 I wanted to go back and say, “I’m sorry, you can help me!”
 It was so painful to my heart.
 If I’d meditated on it a bit, I probably would’ve teared up.
 It’s tough to live in this world with a heart.

-Jennifer and I were just talking about the heart the other day.
+I was just talking about the heart the other day to a friend.
 We were talking about it as it related to AI (artificial intelligence).
 I was saying that if they created a robot that was indistinguishable from a human, I would have a difficult time not having my heart engaged.
-She brilliantly said, “This is why Satan so easily can dupe us.”
+They brilliantly said, “This is why Satan so easily can dupe us.”
 Our blessing and curse is that we have the Achilles’ heel of a heart.
 It’s both our strength and our weakness.
 And I find it very difficult, actually impossible, to not have it pricked quite regularly.
 I hurt when people are ugly, I grieve when another is in pain, and I rage when people are awful.
 It’s tough to live in this world with a heart.